dotnet/csharpstandard/standard/statements.md

 - If none of the constants specified in `case` labels in the same `switch` statement is equal to the value of the switch expression, and if a `default` label is present, control is transferred to the statement list following the `default` label.
 - If none of the constants specified in `case` labels in the same `switch` statement is equal to the value of the switch expression, and if no `default` label is present, control is transferred to the end point of the `switch` statement.

 If the end point of the statement list of a switch section is reachable, a compile-time error occurs.
-This is known as the "no fall through" rule.
+This is known as the “no fall through” rule.

 > *Example*: The example
 > ```csharp